Alkaison/Alkaison.github.io/_posts/2023-02-04-git-and-github-introduction.md

 pin: true
 ---

-Let us first understand what is Git and later on will look upon GitHub.
-Git helps in collaborative coding and GitHub helps to host our code on open-source platform.
+Let us first understand what is Git and later on will learn about GitHub.
+Git helps in collaborative coding and GitHub helps to host our code at open source platform.

 ### What is Git ?